27.

 on the map using a black/green circle.
 See

-Highlights and User Features for more information.
+Highlights for more information.
 Use

 Shift+Click